novouss/criss-cross-multi-step-word-guessing-game/README.md

-# criss-cross-multi-step-word-guessing-game
-Criss-Cross Multi-Step Word Guessing Game
+# Criss-Cross Multi-Step Word Guessing Game

 THe goal of the game is for the player to guess words through a series of guesses of "subwords".
 The player will be given a different number of guesses (with different subwords to guess), depending on the dificulty selection.